loda-lang/loda-programs/programs/oeis/list2.md

 * [A288999](http://oeis.org/A288999) ([L49 program](288/A288999.asm)): Positions of 1 in A288997; complement of A288998.
 * [A289037](http://oeis.org/A289037) ([L49 program](289/A289037.asm)): Positions of 1 in A289035; complement of A289036.
 * [A289060](http://oeis.org/A289060) ([L27 program](289/A289060.asm)): a(n) = 3*a(n-1) - 3*a(n-2) + *a(n-3) for n >= 8, where a(0) = 2, a(1) = 4, a(2) = 7, a(3) = 11, a(4) = 17, a(5) = 25, a(6) = 36, a(7) = 51.
+* [A289098](http://oeis.org/A289098) ([L83 program](289/A289098.asm)): Decimal representation of the diagonal from the corner to the origin of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 545", based on the 5-celled von Neumann neighborhood.
 * [A289120](http://oeis.org/A289120) ([L29 program](289/A289120.asm)): a(n) is the number of odd integers divisible by 7 in ]2*(n-1)^2, 2*n^2[.
 * [A289121](http://oeis.org/A289121) ([L20 program](289/A289121.asm)): a(n) = (8 - 2*n + 11*n^2 - 6*n^3 + n^4)/4.
 * [A289122](http://oeis.org/A289122) ([L23 program](289/A289122.asm)): a(n) is number of odd integers divisible by 11 in the interval ]2*(n-1)^2, 2*n^2[.